iamasistiwari/blog-website/README.md

-This is website that serves bloging website for user.
+This website serves bloging website for user.
 This is still under maintaince feel free to contribut.
 Website link: https://blog-website-kappa-one.vercel.app/